LavaMoat/LavaMoat/packages/scorchwrap/README.md

 - runChecks: Optional boolean property to indicate whether to check resulting code with wrapping for correctness.
 Default is false.
 - diagnosticsVerbosity: Optional number property to represent diagnostics output verbosity.
 A larger number means more overwhelming diagnostics output.
 Default is 0.
   Setting positive verbosity will enable runChecks.
+- readableResourceIds: Decide whether to keep resource IDs human readable (regardless of production/development mode).
+If false, they are replaced with a sequence of numbers.
+Keeping them readable may be useful for debugging when a policy violation error is thrown.

 ```js
 const ScorchWrapPlugin = require('@lavamoat/scorchwrap');